WesleyWong420/CTF-Writeups/iCTF 2022/pwn/binexp-2/README.md

 ### Solution

-Since we do not have an ideal candidate of ROPGadgets to perform exploitation manually.
+Since we do not have an ideal candidate of ROPGadgets to perform the exploitation manually.
 We can use the `ropper` class in pwntools to automate the process:

 ```
 #!/usr/bin/env python3